caam4 sik6 king4 tan1蠶食鯨吞蚕食鲸吞

 Definition

-To nibble at and gobble up; to seize territory using various means
+To nibble away at and swallow up; to seize territory or assets using various means.

 writtenother